alligatormonday/alligatormonday.github.io/README.md

     * Responsive Images
 * Use Bootstrap's grid system (containers, rows, columns)
 * Use semantic HTML elements that follow a logical structure
 * Properly use Bootstrap components and grid system
+* Valid and correct HTML (use verification service)

 I approached this assignment knowing that I wanted to challenge myself.
 I feel fairly comfortable using Bootstrap and I feel that I've demonstrated a beginners comprehension of this framework.